lsst-sqre/sqr-075/index.rst

 -------------

 In most cases, a single documentation project for both the client and server is appropriate.
-Since both the client and server APIs are available in the documentation build time, code from both the server and client can be documented in the same Sphinx project by referencing the correct modules with the ``automodapi`` directive.
+Since both code bases are available during the documentation build, APIs from both the server and client can be documented in the same Sphinx project by referencing the correct modules with the ``automodapi`` directive.
 Because of how the ``tox.ini`` files need to be co-located alongside ``pyproject.toml`` files, the best place is likely in ``server/docs`` and built through a tox environment in the server.

 GitHub Actions